Hardin County License Hearing Guide

 How to Request: You can request a hearing through several methods:

 - Online: Visit the Texas DPS website.
-(Search for "Texas DPS ALR Hearing Request").
+Use your preferred search engine to find "Texas DPS ALR Hearing Request".
 This is often the fastest and easiest method.

 - Mail: Send a written request to the Texas DPS address specified on the DIC-24 form (Notice of Suspension) you received from the arresting officer.
 Certified mail with return receipt requested is highly recommended to prove you sent the request on time.